speedbird-kk/logic-and-set-theory/README.md

 Output:
 `[[0, -3, 3], [-2, 1], [-1, 2]]`

 Secondly, it is possible to define more complex relations on two sets or relations on two power sets.
 For this, use the `EquivalenceClassGeneral` class.
 When instantialising it, define types of elements for set A and set B for a relation on A x B. Define the relation as a lambda expression in the constructor.
-If it is a relation on power sets, define the type to be `<Set<T>, Set<T>>`.
-To set the elements of each set A and B, use `initSetA()` and `initSetB()` respectively, each taking variable arguments of the type.
+If it is a relation between sets, define the type to be `<Set<A>, Set<B>>`, where A, B are the types of the elements of either set.
+To set the elements of each set A and B, use `.initSetA()` and `.initSetB()` respectively, each taking variable arguments of the type.
 However, if the relation is on power sets, it is recommended to first use two `PowerSet` instances (refer to section on power sets) to define P(A) and P(B).
-Importantly, since `initSetA()` and `initSetB()` takes variable arguments rather than a `Set`, it is necessary to pass in `.findPowerSetArray()` into `initSetA()` and `initSetB()` rather than `findPowerSet()`, as the former converts the `Set` into a regular array.
+Importantly, since `.initSetA()` and `.initSetB()` takes variable arguments rather than a `Set`, it is necessary to pass in `.findPowerSetArray()` into `.initSetA()` and `.initSetB()` rather than `.findPowerSet()`, as the former converts the `Set` into a regular array.
 Please refer to the example below.

 Here, we instantiate an `EquivalenceClassGeneral` object and define the relation between sets (relation on power set) such that R(A, B) if and only if A ∪ {0} = B ∪ {0}.
 ```java